Navigated to

 Data management plan

 A Data Management Plan (DMP) describes how you will manage data during the research process.
 Umeå University recommends that you develop a data management plan, regardless of whether your funding body requires it.
-To make your work easier, you can use the DMPonline tool.
+To make your work easier, you can use DMPonline or other tools.

-Many major research funding bodies require the project instigator (PI) to write a data management plan for a funded project.
-Even if there are no requirements from your funding body, it is recommended that researchers at Umeå University write a data management plan.
-As a doctoral student, you should develop a data management plan together with your supervisors when you write your research plan.
+Many major research funding bodies require the Principal Investigator (PI) to write a data management plan for a funded project.
+Even if there are no requirements from your funding body, Umeå University recommends that its researchers write a data management plan.
+As a doctoral student, you should draw up a data management plan together with your supervisors when you write the research plan for your doctoral studies.

 Create your data management plan using DMPOnline